In order to be a calorie deficit, you need to;

 So now we’re armed with the knowledge of what a calorie deficit actually is and how it works, how can we go about actually creating a calorie deficit?

-The first step is to calculate our maintenance calories, otherwise known as our TDEE or total daily energy expenditure.
+The first step is to work out your maintenance calories, otherwise known as our TDEE or total daily energy expenditure.

 There are many different ways to do this and while some people may claim that one is the most accurate, none of them can be 100%, so be aware whatever method you use will be an estimate.